COP28: Leveraging next-generation satellite technology in the fight against climate change

 As part of its new space initiatives, the UAE is funding a remote sensing satellite constellation called 'Sirb' (Arabic for 'a flock of birds').
 These and other such networks will prove to be a vital source of intelligence in the years ahead as nations and communities look to understand climate change, react to extreme events, and build long-term resiliency.
 Along with the many other initiatives, goals, and technologies that will be discussed at COP28, SAR technology gives us some grounds for hope.

-— Jamil Kawar is the VP for missions in the Middle East and North Africa for ICEYE.
+— Jamil Kawar is the VP for space missions — MENA at ICEYE.

 This significant event marks the 16th edition of Arabplast, the premier international expo for plastics, petrochemicals, and rubber in the Middle East